 - Ask questions that allow you to drill down to the level of content you need.

-- Take notes (on a laptop) and at appropriate points, repeat back what you heard in a summary form.
-You may wish to use a Content Collection Form.
-See the download link at the end of this article.
+- Take notes and at appropriate points, repeat back what you heard in a summary form.
+You may wish to create an Interview Collection Form to stay on track.

 - Encourage your expert to draw diagrams and mind maps whenever it will help you better understand the content.